New York City Subway stations: Concourse

 Many stations in the subway system have mezzanines.
 In underground stations, this typically consists of the first level below the street or the areas between the street and platform level.
 For open-cut, grade-level and elevated stations, prevalent in uptown Manhattan and the outer boroughs, the mezzanine area often consists of a station house at street level or above the street.
 Mezzanines allow for passengers to enter from multiple locations at an intersection and proceed to the correct platform without having to cross the street before entering.
-At busy intersections, they also act as a pedestrian underpass or overpass.
+At busy intersections, they act as a pedestrian underpass or overpass.

 They also allow for crossover between uptown and downtown trains on side platforms or a pair of island platforms, which is very useful when local tracks are closed for construction.
 Within the mezzanines are fare control areas, where passengers physically pay their fare to enter the subway system.
 In underground subway stations built close to ground level or under narrow streets, a characteristic of early IRT and BMT construction, the fare control area is at platform level with no mezzanine crossovers.
 Many elevated stations also have platform-level fare control with no common station house between directions of service.

-Upon entering a station, passengers may use station booths (formerly known as token booths) or vending machines to buy their fare, which is currently stored in a MetroCard.
+Upon entering a station, passengers may use station booths, formerly known as token booths, or vending machines to buy their fare, which is stored in a MetroCard.
 Each station has at least one booth open 24/7, typically located at the busiest entrance.
 After swiping the card at a turnstile, customers enter the fare-controlled area of the station and continue to the platforms.
 Inside fare control are "Off-Hours Waiting Areas", which consist of benches and are identified by a yellow sign.

 For various reasons, including maintenance costs, decreases in ridership, along with crime and safety issues, many stations have fare control areas, mezzanine areas and entrances that have been closed.
 Many mezzanines that previously stretched the entire length of a station have been split or partitioned by fencing or permanent walls.
 These closed areas have been abandoned or converted into space for Transit Operations or the New York City Police Department.